huggingface/blog/optimizing-bark.md

 inputs = processor(text_prompt).to(device)
 ```

 Measuring the latency and GPU memory footprint requires the use of specific CUDA methods.
 We define a utility function that measures both the latency and GPU memory footprint of the model at inference time.
-To ensure we get an accurate picture of these metrics, we average over a specified number of runs `nb_loop`:
+To ensure we get an accurate picture of these metrics, we average over a specified number of runs `nb_loops`:

 ```python
 import torch